-Representation of the valve in the on-screen signal box Scaled from 0-5 V DC output db-25 Connector with signal (+) referenced to ground (-)
+Representation of the valve in the on-screen signal box Scaled from 0-5 V DC output DB25 Connector with signal (+) referenced to ground (-)

-0 = -6250 display reading 2.5 V = 0 display reading 5.0 V = 6250 display reading
+0 = - 6250 display reading 2.5 V = 0 display reading 5.0 V = 6250 display reading

+3-7 Remote Valve

-- 3-7 Auto/Remote Valve - A. The valves in the Series 5900 DID Gas Chromatograph can be operated either manually by the touchscreen or through the DB9 connectors on the rear of the GC.
-The external valve selection on the LCD touchscreen must be selected to "ON" in order to accept the signals from a remote source or software.
-The schematic below shows the pin configuration on the DB9 connector for the valves.
+The valves in the Series 5900 DID Gas Chromatograph can be operated either manually by the touchscreen or through the DB9 (male) connector on the rear of the GC.
+The external valve selection box on the LCD touchscreen must be selected to "ON" in order to accept the signal from a remote source or software.